destination-earth-digital-twins/polytope-examples/README.md

 3. Run the example scripts in this repostory to download data, and customise them as you wish.

 ## Installation

-To run the notebooks you can use the `environment.yml` file provided to create a conda environment that can run the notebooks.
-The following commands create the environment and also create an ipykernel called `earthkit` than can be used in notebooks if selected.
+You can run the notebooks by setting up an appropriate environment using one of the following options:

+* Option 1: Use the `environment.yml` file to create a Conda environment, or

+* Option 2: Use the `requirements.txt` file to set up a Python virtual environment.

+After creating the environment, the provided commands will also register an IPython kernel named earthkit, which you can select when working with the notebooks.

+### Option 1: Conda Instructions

 ```
 envname=earthkit